-Engineering provides students opportunity to experience, first-hand and in a practical way, the exciting and dynamic work of real-world engineers.
-Students transferrable 21st century skills that support their life aspirations, including critical thinking, creative thinking, communication, collaboration and teamwork, personal and social skills, and information & communication technologies (ICT) skills.
+students Engineering provides with an opportunity to experience, first-hand and in a practical way, the exciting and dynamic work of Students real-world engineers. learn transferrable 21st century skills that support their life aspirations, including critical thinking, creative thinking, communication, collaboration and teamwork, personal and social skills, and information & communication technologies (ICT) skills.
 The study of Engineering inspires students to become adaptable and resilient.
 They appreciate the engineer's ability to confidently and purposefully generate solutions that improve the quality of people's lives in an increasingly complex and dynamic technological world.